UniversalAlgebra/ALH-2018/assets/Schedule.md

 | 16:10--16:35 | [Paweł Idziak](./abstracts/Idziak.md) |
 | 16:40--17:20 | [**Jipsen**](./abstracts/Jipsen.md) |

-† Day 3 times are different from Days 1 and 2.
+**Note:** Day 3 time slots are different from those of Days 1 and 2.